Chapter 31:

 “Okay, we’ll workshop it.”

-We spent a good hour resting, drinking, and enjoying ourselves, all the while chatting about classes, training, and student gossip.
-Most of which was typical school gossip, like how the cheerleading triop of mean girls known as ‘The Jessicas’ had been extra hard on one of the underclassmen coeds because of suspected romantic jealousy.
+With a slight chuckle to kick off the afternoon, we spent a good long while resting, drinking, and enjoying ourselves.
+The pleasant conversation drifted casually between us as everyone chatted about classes, training, and student gossip.
+Of that, most of which was typical school rumours, like how the cheerleading triop of mean girls known as ‘The Jessicas’ had been extra hard on one of the underclassmen coeds because of a suspected romantic jealousy.

 “It’s funny you bring that up,” I spoke up at this point.